 Currently, the main way to communicate with your child’s teacher is through Class Dojo.
 Please make sure you are signed up to Class Dojo and are receiving messages.
 Your child’s teacher will be using Class Dojo to send home reminders and important messages.

 We encourage healthy minds and bodies in our school therefore it is expected that children come to school each day with healthy snacks and lunch.
 As we are a NUT FREE SCHOOL it is essential that your child does not bring any foods containing nuts or traces of nuts, including biscuits and chocolate.
 We also ask that no sweets, crisps, sugary cakes and snacks or fizzy drinks are placed in your child’s lunch.
 This is also the case when they are bringing snacks for after school club.
 Please send healthy snacks only.

-Year 1 have PE on Thursdays every week.
+Year 1 have PE on Monday every week.

 Children are made aware of the consequences of inappropriate behaviour.
-Children will always be given a warning before sanctions are issued.
-Children may be asked to take time out to reflect in their own class or another class.
-More serious instances of poor behaviour are recorded on a 369 sheet and you will be informed.
+Children will always be given a number of warnings before further action is taken.
+Children may be asked to take time out to reflect in their own class or another class in their bubble.

 Reading at Home